 This principle is about constant updates.
 More frequent, smaller releases, with the possibility of fixing bugs that may appear.

 Agile emphasizes that team members are independent and accountable enough to deliver high-quality results.
-It emphasizes giving them all the tools available for them to produce the best achievable performance.
+It emphasizes giving them all the tools available to produce the best achievable performance.

 The only way to evaluate the progress and success of a project is with working software.
-This is why it’s always recommended to put at least a small portion of the software in production, in order to measure success.
+This is why it’s always recommended to put at least a small portion of the software in production to measure success.

-- “Agile processes promote sustainable development.
-The sponsors, developers, and users should be able to maintain a constant pace indefinitely”.
+- “Agile aims to promote a sustainable development process.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.”

 This means that everyone involved in the development of software must be able to keep up with the rhythm at which the software is being developed.